All Products

 Manage databases

-• In standalone multi-tenant mode, the database names are up to 50 characters in length and can contain only uppercase letters, lowercase letters, digits, and underscores (_).
+In standalone multi-tenant mode, database names can be up to 50 characters and contain only uppercase letters, lowercase letters, digits, and underscores (_).

 Create a database